-Partners in School Innovation (Partners) has an almost 20-year history of supporting underserved public schools and districts in urban areas.
+Partners in School Innovation (Partners) has a 20+ year history of supporting underserved public schools and districts in urban areas.
 The organization was founded in 1993 by Julien Phillips, a former Peace Corps volunteer and McKinsey & Co. partner, and Kim Grose, a Rhodes Scholar and social justice advocate, to create systemic improvements in low-performing public schools.

 In their first year, Julien and Kim recruited and trained nine college graduates (each of whom committed to two years of service), and identified three San Francisco Bay Area schools that needed help.
 The fledgling organization was selected as one of California’s first AmeriCorps programs.